 - Liver and kidney problems.
 Aspirin specifically causes liver damage if overused.
 If you have pre-existing liver or kidney problems, you must not use these medications without the prescription of a doctor.

-The side effects of the drugs cannot be avoided in any case.
-You have to get pain relief at the cost of these unwanted effects if you are going for pharmacological treatment for backache.
+These side effects cannot be avoided in any case.
+The pain relief you get is obtained at the cost of these unwanted effects.

-Another problem with pharmacological back pain treatment is that all the patients suffering from backache cannot go for medicines.
-The following categories of patients cannot take NSAIDs:
+Another problem with such pain treatments is that all the patients suffering from back pain cannot take medicines.
+Some categories of patients that cannot take NSAIDs are:

-- Who has suffered from serious side effects from a conventional painkiller
+- People who have suffered from serious side effects from a conventional painkiller in the past.

 - The patients who have gastric problems like GERD, heartburn, etc.

-- Who have underlying some medical disorders like cardiac disease, cirrhosis of the liver, hypertension, renal disease, etc?
+- Those who have some underlying medical disorders like cardiac disease, cirrhosis of the liver, hypertension, renal disease, etc.

-- Who have respiratory tract issues like asthma
+- People who have respiratory tract issues like asthma.

-Drug-Free Treatment for Backache is a Better Approach
+Non-Invasive Treatment for Back Pain is a Better Approach

-A drug-free approach to treat back pain is better most of the time because:
+A natural and non-invasive approach to treat back pain is better most of the time because:

-- Non drug treatment makes you get permanent relief from pain if used properly for the recommended period.
-While medications usually cause only temporarily pain-relieving effect and you feel ache again after the effect of medicines is gone.
+- Non-pharmacological treatments allow you to get permanent relief from pain if used properly for the recommended period.
+While medications usually cause only a temporary pain-relieving effect, using other treatments may help relieve the pain completely.

 Pain Management Tips